 Note that Celestron sells a similar-looking set of binoculars: the Skymaster 15x70.
 But it doesn't stack up or have specs in the same universe of quality.

-- Objects appear roughly 15 times larger than your eye alone would see them.
+- 15x Magnification: Objects appear roughly 15 times larger than your eye alone would see them.

 - The large lenses on the front measure 70 millimeters (2.8 inches) across.

-- These binoculars weigh a hefty 5.5 lbs.!
+- Weight: a hefty 5.5 lbs.!
 You won't want to handhold them for long.

 - Bigger is better — ideally, larger than the diameter of your dark-adapted eye's pupil (varies with age)